What is Nowruz?

 The rituals continue until the 13th day of the New Year.
 Iranians believe that it is a bad omen to stay at home and so they all go out for picnics or barbecues in parks.

 The celebration is now embedded in the Iranian culture, but the roots can be traced back 3,000 years, to traditions from the Zoroastrian religion.
 Zoroastrianism, an ancient Iranian religion that respected fire, was once the state religion of Ancient Iran.
 Zoroaster is the founder of Zoroastrianism.
 He was a prophet known for the book Avesta.
 The slogan of their religion was “Good Thoughts, Good Words, Good Deed.”

 A day recognised internationally

 The United Nations General Assembly recognised March the 21st as the International Day of Nowruz in 2010.
-The year before that it was added to the UNESCO List of the Intangible Cultural Heritage of Humanity.
+In 2016 it was added to the UNESCO List of the Intangible Cultural Heritage of Humanity.
 Canada also passed a law recognising March 21 as Nowruz Day.